pyet-org/pyet/docs/index.rst

 time series data (`Pandas <https://pandas.pydata.org>`_) and gridded data (`Xarray <https://xarray.dev>`_).
 This allows users to estimate potential evapotranspiration and calibrate the models with just a few lines of python code.

 Citing PyET
 -----------
-If you find PyET helpful in your work, please consider citing PyET.
+If you find *pyet* helpful in your work, please consider citing PyET.
 This way you support the project and we can keep track of the usage of the package.

 Contents